reticula-network/reticula-python/docs/shuffling/static.rst

           degree_sequence_preserving_shuffling(\
              const network<EdgeT>& temp, Gen& generator, std::size_t rewires)

-Produces a degree-sequence preserving shuffling of the given undirected static network.
+Produces a degree-sequence preserving shuffling of the given undirected dyadic static network.
 The variant with the ``rewires`` parameter performs the given number of rewirings.
 The variant without the ``rewires`` parameter performs a number of rewirings equal to 100 times the number of edges in the network.

 Joint degree-sequence preserving shuffling